apakle/accountcustomermanagement/README.md

 ### View All Customers (`/view_all_customers`)

 - **Component**: `CustomerList`
-- **Description**: Displays a list of all customers with functionalities to update or delete a customer.
+- **Description**: Displays a list of all customers with functionalities to update or delete a customer, and also to add an account to a customer.

   ![View All Customers](./screenshots/view_all_customers.png)